qu1que/bash-customization/README.md

 NEW ADDITION:

-Based on JimKnopfIoT's original script, and basically copying his code, I have managed to adapt it to also display the CPU temperature.
+Based on JimKnopfIoT's original script, and basically copying and adapting his/her code, I have managed to adapt it to also display the CPU temperature.
 It is tested on several Raspberry Pi models.
 I don't know if it would work on other types of devices, but it is very likely, simply by changing the initial path, just like the original script.

 <img src="img2.png" width="500" align="center">